People First to Deliver Customer First

 While every company has to fend for itself when it comes to these questions, there is no right or wrong.
 There is but an approach.

-It’s one we like to call the PFCF ideology or the People [First] to Deliver Customer [First].
+It’s one we like to call the People [First] to Deliver Customer [First] ideology.

 While talent consulting experts will fight for people first and business leads might champion customer first, it’s not that simple.
 In fact, it’s more of a catch 22 situation.
 Should you invest in a slow performer or should you simply ask them to leave?
 Should you only reward people at the top while the average ones, the ones that really push the company forward remain anonymous?